edouardproust/42_get_next_line/README.md

 1. Clone repo
 2. Rename `..gitignore` into `.gitignore`
-3. Push to you own repo (only the files requested by the subject will be pushed to the repo)
+3. Push to you own repo

+=> Only the files requested by the subject will be pushed to the repo.

 ## Run tests